7th Annual Texas A&M Analytics Forum

 Using advanced analytics to detect and deter fraud and cyber security threats

 Fraudsters and cyber criminals rely on weak controls and easily discoverable thresholds in order to circumvent safeguards and commit crime.
 While these rules-based systems are a good first line of defense, organizations today must adopt a multi layered defense against advanced threats.
-This session exposes how the use of analytics in the detection of fraud and other security related threats can be extended to be more proactive and a deferent in a complex and ever changing environment.
-By combining analytic methodologies with automation and dynamic behavioral based scoring, risks can be surfaced early and monitored, to reduce losses or mitigate events.
+This session exposes how the use of analytics in the detection of fraud and other security related threats can be extended to be more proactive and a deterrent in complex and ever changing environments.

 Keirsten & Paul Brager